SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 *Yes, this ALSO means that the 16-MHz-center oscillator can be tuned to 20 MHz and the other way around.* No, they don't just load different calibration constants in for the two, they each have 64 or 128 values, "centered" around their respective frequencies, which overlap (and no, I checked, it's not a single list of frequency options with some offset - I checked).
 Not only that, sometimes the other oscillator has a calibration value that's closer to a target frequency (eg, the 16 MHz oscillator tuned up to 20 MHz gets closer to 20 than any setting on the 20 MHz oscillator does).
 I am sure there is a logical reason for this design.
 I cannot imagine what it is.

-It is possible to take a reasonable guess if there is no tuning data saved on the part; this is what we do when tuned options are requested but the chip hasn't been tuned (what, you want me to read the chip before uploading to make sure it has been tuned?) we will stay at the startup frequency (3.33 or 2.66 MHz) making it obvious to the user that the clock isn't set right instead of trying to set as close as we can (eg, 0x7F or 0x3F for above examples) - one of my guiding principles is that if I know I can't give the user the behavior they ask for and that nothing that is possible is good enough in current conditions, I should try to make the failure obvious and hard to miss.
+It is possible to take a reasonable guess if there is no tuning data saved on the part; this is what we do when tuned options are requested but the chip hasn't been tuned (what, you want me to read the chip before uploading to make sure it has been tuned?
+This would actually be a ) we will stay at the startup frequency (3.33 or 2.66 MHz) making it obvious to the user that the clock isn't set right instead of trying to set as close as we can (eg, 0x7F or 0x3F for above examples) - one of my guiding principles is that if I know I can't give the user the behavior they ask for and that nothing that is possible is good enough in current conditions, I should try to make the failure obvious and hard to miss.

 See the oscillator debug sketch for more information on troubleshooting oscillator problems - it examines the state of the part and prints out what the name of the error is.
 The two high bits in GPIOR0 are used to pass notice of errors in tuning to the user code (the lower 6 bits are used to communicate reset cause when optiboot is in use) since there is no other guaranteed way to communicate error messages; you may well not even have a serial port set up.
 But if you see it running at a fraction of the expected speed, you're going to suspect the problem is related to that new tuned clock speed option you chose, right?
 You might even come looking at the documentation and see this explanation - that's the hope, at least.